What is a pterygium?

-A pterygium is a type of growth.
-But it is not cancer.
-And it won't spread to other parts of your body.
+A pterygium is a type of growth that is not cancer.
+It won't spread to other parts of your body.
 If you have a pterygium, it may stop growing at some point.
 Or it might keep growing during your life.
 It may grow for months or years and then stop for a while.
 If it grows and covers your cornea, it is more likely to cause vision problems.

 These growths are most common in adults in their 20s to 40s.
 But people of all ages can get them.
-They are more common in sunny climates and in people who do outdoor work.
+Pterygium growths occur more commonly in sunny climates and in people who do outdoor work.
 They may be slightly more common in men than in women.

 What causes a pterygium?

-Experts aren’t sure what causes it.
-Exposure to ultraviolet light plays some role.
+The cause of a pterygium is not known.
+But exposure to ultraviolet light may play some role.
 Having certain genes may help lead to a pterygium in some people as well.
 Infection with human papillomavirus may also play a role.
-But experts are less sure about that.
+But this theory still remains controversial.

 Who is at risk for a pterygium?

 Spending a lot of time in the sun may raise your risk.
 Not using sunglasses may further increase your risk.
 If someone in your family has had a pterygium, you may be at greater risk as well.

 Symptoms are often mild.
 Many people don’t have any symptoms.
 You are less likely to have symptoms if the growth is still small.
 Some symptoms can include:

 - Eye dryness